kshedden/case_studies/methods/distributions.typ

 Suppose we have a population that can be meaningfully stratified into many subpopulations, such as county of residence for US adults.
 We can then estimate summary statistics such as L-moments within each subpopulation.
 In many cases two summary statistics, e.g. measuring location and scale, will be related in informative ways.

 When working with classical moments, it is often noted that the mean and variance are related.
 This is known as a _mean/variance relationship_.
-One possible way this might arise if the distributions follow a family such as the Poisson family, where the variance is equal to the mean.
-If each subpopulation follows a Poisson distribution, but with different means, a clear mean variance relationship will emerge.
+One possible way this might arise is if the distributions follow a family such as the Poisson family, where the variance is equal to the mean.
+If each subpopulation follows a Poisson distribution, but with different means, a clear mean/variance relationship will emerge.
 In other settings, we may find that the variance has a different fixed relationship to the mean, such as the variance being proportional to the mean (_quasi-Poisson_), proportional to the square of the mean (_quasi-gamma_), or a linear combination of the mean and its square (_quasi negative binomial_).

 One setting where L-moment relationships can be useful is if we have a second variable $Z$ that is jointly distributed with $X$, and we use the value of $Z$ to stratify the observed values of $X$ into groups.
 In this case we can estimate L-moments for the distributions $X|Z in s$ and assess the corresponding L-moment relationships.

 The classical notion of a _variance stabilizing transformation_ can be generalized to the realm of L-moments.
 Recall that a variance stabilizing transformation $f$ of $X$ is a function such that the variance of $f(X)$ is a constant function of the mean of $f(X)$.
 For example, for the Poisson distribution the (first order) variance stabilizing transformation is the square root transformation.
 In the setting of L-moments, we can seek transformations $f$ such that the L-moments of $f(X)$ exhibit minimal inter-relationships.

-With some technical restrictions, any distribution can be transformed to any other with a monotone transformation, e.g. $Q_Y(F_X^(-1)(X))$ transforms a random variable $X$ to a new random variable sharing a distribution with $Y$.
+With some technical restrictions, any distribution can be transformed to any other with a monotone transformation, e.g. $Q_(Y)(F_X^(-1)(X))$ transforms a random variable $X$ to a new random variable sharing a distribution with $Y$.
 This is essentially the notion of a _copula_.
 Thus, L-moments and heavy tails are fragile in that they can be drastically altered by transformation.
 However, if we stratify $X$ on a related variable $Z$, we may find that the overall copula transformation for $X$ does not exhibit the same behavior within each stratum.

 == L-comoments